Sunday, February 12, 2017

 The recipe says it will make about 18 men, but we wound up with 24, probably because my 5-year-old, 8-year-old, and I aren't very good at measuring.

 Are these the most gorgeous cookies you've ever seen?
-No. Are they the worst?
+No. Are they the least?
 Quite possibly.
 I'm sure Mrs. Lincoln was far better at this.
 (Also, I'm not going to lie: There were several poop jokes made during the rolling-out process.
 Understandably.)

 I worried that the cookie dough, being warm from all the handling, would spread into a giant mess in the oven, but they held their shapes beautifully and puffed more than they spread.